jgnewman/strux/README.md

 `Component` to set up a few handlers for lifecycle functions when the component gets instantiated, and exposes the features we talked about.

+In fact, you can take an entire, pre-existing React app, change the import location of `Component` from `react` to `strux` on every class, and nothing will break (unless you're using replaceState, because that method is not supported on ES6 classes and will probably be removed from React in the future).

-It's the simplest possible user experience and, overall, you'll be taking less of a performance hit than you would if you were to use traditional react-redux instead.
+I believe this is the simplest possible user experience and, overall, you'll be taking less of a performance hit than you would if you were to use traditional react-redux instead.

 ## Does Strux handle anything asynchronous?